-Lenten Dinner Series: Called to a Life of Prayer
+Lenten Evening Series: Called to a Life of Prayer

 Join us every Wednesday evening March 8-April 5.